mrpossoms/kirkroerig.com/articles/work_autonomous_car.md

 ![simulator running](https://raw.githubusercontent.com/mrpossoms/AVC2017/master/example.gif)

 System built for autonomous racing competitions.
 Inteneded to be used on embedded linux systems.
-The system is designed to be used as a pipeline of a myriad of seperate programs.
+The system is designed to be used as a pipeline of seperate programs.

 Repo: [Github](https://github.com/mrpossoms/AVC2017)